-NOTE: Data in custom tables that have a foreign key relationship to STU will be copied automatically after each STU record is copied.
+NOTE: Data in custom tables that have a foreign key relationship to STU are copied automatically after each STU record is copied.

-- If the option to Copy Custom SQL Modules was selected, those modules will be copied next. (the New Year Rollover Settings article has more detailed information about this option).
+- If the option to Copy Custom SQL Modules was selected, those modules are copied next. (the New Year Rollover Settings article has more detailed information about this option).

 - Security is copied.
 This includes Aeries security (e.g., UGN, UGA, UGP, etc.) and SQL Server security (database users and roles).

-The Print Missing Students Report will compare the new year database to the current year database and create a report of all students who are not in the new year database.
-Clicking the Missing Students Report button will display the report options in a new tab.
+The Print Missing Students Report compares the new year database to the current year database and create a report of all students who are not in the new year database.
+Clicking the Missing Students Report button displays the report options in a new tab.
 Select the appropriate options and click the Run Report button.

-NOTE: If the Bypass the Copy to Inactive School Process option was selected when running the New Year Rollover, the Missing Students Report will likely have many students listed.
+NOTE: If the Bypass the Copy to Inactive School Process option was selected when running the New Year Rollover, the Missing Students Report may have many students listed.

 Below is an example of the report where several students did not roll from the current year database to the New Year database.

-As each report is run a message will display on the Processes tab with the last run date and time.
+As each report is run a message displays on the Processes tab with the last run date and time.

 3rd Party Integration Considerations